Q: What is the LightLouver Daylighting System?

 A:

-LightLouver units can be used in windows on east, south, and west-facing facades.
-LightLouver units are an excellent choice for east and west facades, where sun angles are low, because of the unique optical design of the LightLouver reflective slats redirects all sunlight above a 5o solar altitude angle upward onto the ceiling. [ Provide link to LightLouver Description ]
+LightLouver units can be used in "daylight" windows on east, south, and west-facing facades in northern latitudes.
+LightLouver units are an excellent choice for east and west facades, where sun angles are low, because of the unique optical design of the LightLouver reflective slats redirects all sunlight above a 5° solar altitude angle upward onto the ceiling.

 Q: Can the LightLouver Daylighting System be used in existing buildings?